danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 The OSC server needs to be enabled and a patch/scene must be running in order for events to be streamed.
 The easiest option is to run an existing patch or upload an empty one you can run while sending events.
 Event sending *will not* work unless a patch or scene is being run.

-_Note: Locate & Heading events require the services to be enabled within the patch/scene before any events will be sent.
+_Note: Most sensor events require the services to be enabled within the patch/scene before any events will be sent.
 Also, certain scene types do not support all events, please see "Scenes" in "Patching for PdParty" for more info._

 \* *requires a usb/bluetooth keyboard*

 #### Audio Latency

-This is pretty straight forward and awesome thanks to CoreAudio.
+This is pretty straight-forward and awesome thanks to CoreAudio.
 Simply set your desired buffer size and you'll see the approximate latency.
 A lower latency will give you more responsive audio (nearer to "real time") at the cost of more CPU usage and lower battery life.
 Higher latencies are good for more simultaneous processing or where realtime response is not as critical (lots of delay, recording only, etc).

 Your mileage may vary depending on the device and the complexity of the patch or scene you're running.
-If you get audio clicks/audio dropouts, then you need to either increase the buffer size or decrease the processing complexity of your patch.
+If you get audio clicks/dropouts, then you need to either increase the buffer size or decrease the processing complexity of your patch.

 #### Copy Default Folders